2hog/docker-training/_presentations/intro-to-docker-containers/presentation.md

 ---
 # What is Docker

-Docker is an operating system for your data center.
+Docker developer-first tool for building, packaging, distributing and running applications on the cloud.

 ---